Careful What You Wish For (Texas album): Release and reception

 Only two singles were produced from Careful What You Wish For.
-The first was the hit UK Top 10 single, "Carnival Girl" which reached #9 on the UK Singles Charts and was also a hit in other European countries.

-A second single, "I'll See It Through" was released in December 2003.
-However, the single was less successful than the release of "Carnival Girl", only debuting at #40 on the UK Singles Charts.
+The first was the hit UK top-10 single, "Carnival Girl" which reached number nine on the UK Singles Chart and was also a hit in other European countries.
+A second single, "I'll See It Through", was released in December 2003.
+However, the single was less successful than the release of "Carnival Girl", only debuting at number 40 on the UK Singles Chart.
 After this their record label, Mercury Records, decided not to release a third single from the album, and this led Texas to re-enter the studio to start work on their next album, Red Book (2005).